Click on the photos to check the identification of these locals

 They are so easily overlooked yet when noticed, and closely inspected, their delicacy, structure and colours are astonishingly beautiful.
 They are a great gateway to the world of ‘macro-nature’ and get us on our knees and into the world of the spiders, insects and other plants that live close to the earth, ‘below knee-height’.

-The Co-op and Bend of Islands are ‘orchid rich’, although it takes a lot of searching to appreciate the full extent of this richness.
+The Environmental Living Zone (ELZ), which incorporates the Bend of Islands, including the Co-op, is ‘orchid rich’, although it takes a lot of searching to appreciate the full extent of this richness.
 Most species only appear for a fleeting few weeks a year.
 Many reappear in the same location each year, others are much more elusive.

 Finding Orchids on the Co-op